nicschumann/8080/README.md

 python -m pytest -v # -v optional; shows individual test identities
 ```

+### Testing Note: Opcodes

+The intel 8080 processor has `244` unique opcodes, out of a possible 256.
+The remaining 12 unallocated opcodes are aliases for `nop`, `jmp`, `call`, and `ret`.
+They should not be used.
+If you run `python -m pytest` to test all the opcodes, it will report `243` opcodes tested.
+This is because a test for the `daa` instruction (Decimal Adjust Accumulator, for doing 4-bit binary coded decimal math) is not implemented on this emulator as of yet.
+Once I have a compelling test case for `daa`, I'll add the test.

 ## References

 - [Matrix of 256 possible 1-byte instructions for the 8080](https://pastraiser.com/cpu/i8080/i8080_opcodes.html).
 Super useful overview; useful reference for opcode coverage, disassembler, and emulator.